 - Creating a medical professionals guide to disaster relief and mutual aid

-Fellows from the first and second cohort have gone on to write book chapters, academic papers, and op-eds on climate and health, provide testimony, and continue to establish themselves as leading climate advocates in their specialty.
+Fellows from the first and second cohorts have gone on to write book chapters, academic papers, and op-eds on climate and health, provide testimony, and continue to establish themselves as leading climate advocates in their specialty.

 Currently, we are in the planning stages of launching a full-time fellowship, the Policy Experience in Equity, Climate & Health (PEECH) Fellowship, which will be a program designed to help address the equity issues around climate and health policymaking and bring physician leadership from underrepresented communities to Congress and federal agencies.
 Please stay tuned as more information about PEECH is released in the coming months.